pyember/ember/CONTRIBUTING.md

 4. **Test Quality**:
    - Tests should be deterministic and reliable
-   - Mock external dependencies appropriately
+   - Mock external dependencies appropriately, but not excessively
    - Test edge cases and error conditions
    - Include both positive and negative test cases